 Club Activities: Each club plans and organizes its own activities based on what the club wants to accomplish during the year.
 Leaders are expected to provide a safe and inclusive environment.

 County Activities: The Cumberland County 4-H Leaders Association with the support of UMaine Extension 4-H Staff and volunteers typically plan seven countywide events open to any enrolled Cumberland County 4-H member regardless of what 4-H club or project they participate in.
-The Teen Council, comprised of 12 – 18 year olds from a variety of Cumberland County 4-H clubs, help to plan Mini-Forum, Winterfest, and True Leaders in Service.
+The Teen Council, comprised of 12 – 18 year olds from a variety of Cumberland County 4-H clubs, help to plan Winterfest, June Jamboree and True Leaders in Service.
 4-H staff also host workshops, trainings, and other special activities throughout the year when there is a need.

 Public Speaking and Demonstrations: In early-February a public speaking and demonstration afternoon is hosted at a retirement home in Gorham.
 This gives youth an opportunity to practice and develop these important skills with a guaranteed audience.